outdreamer/build-a-cure/docs/tasks/implementation_options.md

 		# iterate through workflows, generate new workflows, apply workflows, etc
 		interface_query = design_interface_query(problem_statement)

+def break(structure_to_break, output_filters):
+	'''
+		standard function name: 'get components'
+		similar to filter, break reduces the inputs, but into components, rather than subsets, where output_filters specifies some component type
+		- notes
+			- these structural functions like break/filter/reduce are basically a definition of the structure of these verbs, so they can be called in the 'apply' function as a function structure to apply, or the 'find' function as a function substructure to search for in another function structure
+	'''

+def define(structure):
+	'''
+	- some structures cant be reduced to another definition, for example, like 'input', which if it's reduced to another structure like 'triggers' or 'requirements' or 'assumptions', changes its definition so it cant be used to cover the other structures it refers to
+	'''
+	# defs are default core structure definitions
+	defs = {
+		'fulfill': 'equate inputs/outputs', # an interface query that implements/fulfills a workflow is equal to that workflow in its specified inputs/outputs (problem/solution)
+		'core': 'find complete set of components that combine to form input', 'break': 'find components of input',
+		'reduce': 'find fewer variables of input',
+		'expand': 'find more variables of input',
+		'filter': 'find subset of input set',
+		'find': 'find output_filter substructure in input structure', 'cause': 'build output fulfilling output_filter',
+		'apply': 'build change',
+		'build': 'find combinations of structures until input exists', 'exist':  'find identifier of input',
+		'connect': 'find input-output structures', # like (sequence, network, etc of functions, changes, requirements, filters, or input/output mappings)'
+	}
+	return defs[structure] if structure in defs else None

-def design_interface_query(problem_statement, solution_automation_workflow):
+def design_interface_query(problem_statement, solution_automation_workflow, intent):
+	'''
-	''' this function generates output like the example query below for the sorting algorithm test_problem, where the query implements the specified workflow '''
+	- this function generates output like the example query below for the sorting algorithm test_problem, where the query implements the specified workflow

+	1. break the given intent (or the intent of the workflow or problem statement) into sub-intents

+	2. then find/build/derive functions that can fulfill each sub-intent
+		- if functions are already indexed by intent, this can be a simple 'find' query to find structures of existing functions that fulfill the specified intent
+			- for example, 'find functions that when a structure (like a input-output sequence) is applied to the functions, the functions fulfill the intent in a relevant (like "adjacent") way, (like "connect the inputs/outputs of the intent")'
+			- an 'input-output sequence' is useful for intents like 'connect inputs/outputs' ('connect inputs (problem or independent variables) with outputs (solution or dependent variable)')

+	- notes
+		each function should have a solution using 'find', 'build', 'derive', and 'apply' as interchangeable alternate implementation verbs
+	'''

+	if intent:
+		intent_sub_intents = apply('break', intent, output_filters='clauses')
+	else:
+		problem_sub_intents = apply('break', problem_statement, output_filters='clauses')
+		workflow_sub_intents = apply('break', solution_automation_workflow, output_filters='clauses')

+	break_function_applied = find('difference', input_structure=[break_input, break_output])
+	merge_function = apply(structure='opposite', input_structure=break_function_applied)
+	merged_solution_of_sub_intents = apply('merge', structure=merge_function, structure_inputs=sub_intent_solutions)

 available_resources = get_resources() # fetches available definitions, available functions, etc
 test_problem = 'optimize the function find_document_matches() on metric of "function steps required"' solve_problem(test_problem)

-test_problem = 'find a more generalizable "sorting algorithm" than existing "sorting algorithms"' default_interface_query = 'analyze problem/solution and format problem/solution to fulfill requirements of solution_automation_workflow and implement solution_automation_workflow' solution_automation_workflow = 'apply differences to certainty structures to fulfill the "connect problem/solution" problem-solving intent, using the "filter and test solutions" problem-solving intent wherever multiple solutions are identified' problem_solving_intent = 'connect problem/solution' default_problem_solving_intent = 'filter and test solutions'
+test_problem = 'find a more generalizable "sorting algorithm" than existing "sorting algorithms"' # 'search algorithms' default_interface_query = 'analyze problem/solution and format problem/solution to fulfill requirements of solution_automation_workflow and implement solution_automation_workflow' solution_automation_workflow = 'apply differences to certainty structures to fulfill the "connect problem/solution" problem-solving intent, using the "filter and test solutions" problem-solving intent wherever multiple solutions are identified' problem_solving_intent = 'connect problem/solution' default_problem_solving_intent = 'filter and test solutions'

-# interface query:
+# example interface query:

 	# fulfill problem_solving_intent ('connect problem/solution') by applying method specified ('apply differences to certainty structures') in solution automation workflow to problem statement test_problem